The instructor for your section will provide you with contact information. General Administration of Course: Prof. Alex Feingold

 Cheating is considered a very serious offense.
 According to the University Catalog, cheating consists of: “Giving or receiving unauthorized help before, during or after an examination”.
 The full strength of Binghamton Academic Honesty Policy will be applied to anyone caught cheating.
 This may include failing the course, and further disciplinary action.

-All exams for all sections will be administered at a common evening time between 7:00 and 9:00 PM, depending on your section.
+All exams for all sections will be administered at your normal meeting time in your normal meeting room.

 The dates, times and places given below for Exams 1, 2 and 3 will be confirmed or modified before each exam.